Youtube System Design

 In this architecture, we need two data sources to scale out the application: one to handle the write query and the other one to handle the read query.
 Here writes request will go to the master first and then apply to all the slaves.
 Read requests will be routed to slave replicas parallelly to reduce the load on the master.
 This could help us to increase the read throughput.

-But here is a problem with this approach: Since we have a huge number of new videos every day and our read operation is extremely high, the master-slave architecture will suffer from replication lag.
-On another side, update operation causes cache misses, which go to disk where slow I/O causes slow replication.
-Now the critical question is: how can we improve the performance of the read/write operations?
-Think!
+Since we have a huge number of new videos uploaded every day and read operation is extremely high, so the master-slave architecture will suffer from replication lag.
+On another side, update operation causes cache misses, which go to disk.
+Now the critical question is: how can we improve the performance of the read write operations further?

 Metadata Sharding

-Sharding is one of the ways of scaling a relational database besides the master-slave architecture.
+Sharding is one of the ways of scaling a relational database besides the replication.
 In this process, we distribute our data across multiple machines so that we can perform read/write operations efficiently.
-Now instead of a single master handling the write requests, it could be done on various sharded machines and increase the write performance.
-We can also create separate replicas to improve redundancy and throughput.
+The idea is: Instead of a single master handling the write requests, we distribute write requests to various sharded machines to increase the write performance.
+We can also create separate replicas to improve redundancy.

-Sharding can increase the system complexity and we need an abstract system to handle the scalability and manageability challenges.
-This requirement led to the development of Vitess!
+Sharding can increase the system complexity and we need an abstract system to handle the scalability challenges.
+This led to the requirement of Vitess!

 Vitess: A database clustering system for horizontal scaling of MySQL